Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are many things to look over when conducting an home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things to be able to examine during the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Are there enough drainage and draught-stopping?

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For professional advice get in touch today and book your rental properties home evaluation.
+The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties